Charles Schwab vs TradeZero (2025)

 Schwab vs TradeZero

-One feature not found on either Schwab app that will be found on the TradeZero app is a short-locate widget.
-Locates can be allocated to an account in real time.
-Other resources on TradeZero’s app include news articles, a watchlist, and charting with indicators.
-At this time, options cannot be traded on the TradeZero app, which we view as a huge drawback.
-Schwab’s apps offer multi-leg trading (via either custom or pre-installed spreads).
+A feature on TradeZero’s app that Schwab doesn’t offer is a short-locate tool.
+Locates can be allocated in real time.
+Other TradeZero app features include news, watchlists, and charting with indicators.
+Right now, however, options trading is not possible on the TradeZero app, which we see as a serious limitation.
+Schwab’s apps permit multi-leg options (pre-built or custom).

 Winner: Schwab